jaynetics/js_regex/README.md

 ### Outlook

-Possible future improvements might include an "ES6 mode" using the [u flag](https://javascript.info/regexp-unicode), which would allow for much more concise representations of astral plane properties and sets.
+Possible future improvements might include an "ES6 mode" using the [u flag](https://javascript.info/regexp-unicode), which would allow for more concise representations of astral plane properties and sets.

-As far as supported conversions are concerned, this gem is almost feature-complete.
-Most of the unsupported features listed above are impossible to replicate in JavaScript, and [litte seems to be happening](https://mail.mozilla.org/pipermail/es-discuss/2013-September/033867.html) that could change that.
+As far as supported conversions are concerned, this gem is pretty much feature-complete.
+Most of the unsupported features listed above are either impossible or impractical to replicate in JavaScript.